crystallabs/virtualtime/README.md

 1. **Boolean**, to always match (`true`) or fail (`false`)
 1. **Int32**, to match a specific value such as 5, 12, 2023, -1, or -5
 1. **Array or Set of Int32s**, such as [1,2,10,-1] to match any value in list
-1. **Range of Int32..Int32**, such as `10..20` to match any value in range
+1. **Range of Int32..Int32**, such as `10..-1` to match any value in range
 1. **Range with step**, e.g. `day: (10..20).step(2)`, to match all even days between 10th and 20th
 1. **Proc**, to match a value if the return value from calling a proc is `true`

 All properties (that are specified, i.e. not nil) must match for the match to succeed.
 Properties that *are* nil will match depending on the value of `#default_match?`.

-Knowing the structure of `VirtualTime` now, let's create a more elaborate example:
+Knowing the structure of `VirtualTime` now, let's create a more elaborate example, with descriptions included inline:

 ```cr
 vt = VirtualTime.new